I’m a recovering perfectionist-control freak.

 I’ve reluctantly let go of many of my type-A habits and proclivities, but there are times I still feel guilty for falling short of my own expectations.
 That may be the most absurd sentence I’ve ever written.
 Talk about setting yourself up for failure.
 (That’s the perfectionist thing, in case you missed it.)

 Anyway, this nonsensical guilt has been plaguing me since yesterday.
-I missed work yesterday and today, because one of my kids was sick—a glaring blemish on my attendance record.
+I missed work yesterday and today, because one of my kids is sick—a glaring blemish on my attendance record.
 Being a working mom is hard.
 I hate missing work, and always feel the need to over-explain my absence, because OMG WHAT IF THEY THINK I’M LYING?
 As if detailed rambling about the white spots in the back of my daughter’s throat will absolve me of my guilt, and prove the validity of my absence.
 In reality, it just qualifies me as a rambling over-sharer.

-I want tell you I don’t care what anyone thinks, but that’s not true, I hate upsetting people.
+I want to tell you I don’t care what anyone thinks, but that’s not true, I hate upsetting people.
 I want to tell you I can handle motherhood and working full time, but sometimes it’s too much.
 I can’t be everything all the time.
 I know what advice I would give my friends—kids get sick, don’t worry about it.

 Truth be told, I don’t feel guilty about staying home with my sick child, because motherhood is my first job, and always takes priority.
 But, as a working mother I have dual responsibility and obligation—I’m a mother and an employee, and today, fulfilling one responsibility means bailing on the other.
 I struggle with this every time.
 (There’s the perfectionist thing, again.)